League of LegendsNews

 But in some situations, you may not even want to orb walk at all as it can cause more harm than good.
 Sometimes it’s just safer to run and retreat rather than face and fight.

-3. Comparisons to other attack moves
+3. Comparisons to Other Attack Moves

 Comparing kiting to standard auto-attacking, your champion will stop dead in their tracks, auto-attack and then move off again once the animation has ended.
 You will then continue to do this whenever you come into range of the champion again.
 If you’re chasing somebody or trying to escape, this will choke up more of your time and prevent you from orb walking.